luci/recipes-py/README.md

 `api.json.output()` returns a `recipe_api.Placeholder` which is meant to be added into a step command list.
 When the step runs, the placeholder gets rendered into some strings (in this case, like `['--output-json', '/tmp/some392ra8'`]).
-When the step finishes, the Placeholder is allowed to add data to the step history for the step which just ran, namespaced by the module name (in this case, the 'json' module decided to add an 'output' attribute to the `step_history` item).
+When the step finishes, the Placeholder adds data to the `StepData` object for the step which just ran, namespaced by the module name (in this case, the 'json' module decided to add an 'output' attribute to the `step_history` item).
 I'd encourage you to take a peek at the implementation of the json module to see how this is implemented.

 How do I know what modules to use?
 ----------------------------------
-Use `tools/show_me_the_modules.py`.
+Use `scripts/tools/show_me_the_modules.py`.
 It's super effective!

 How do I run those tests you were talking about?
 ------------------------------------------------
-To test all the recipes/apis, use `slave/unittests/recipe_simulation_test.py`.
-To set new expectations `slave/unittests/recipe_simulation_test.py train`.
+To test all the recipes/apis, use `scripts/slave/unittests/recipe_simulation_test.py`.
+To set new expectations `scripts/slave/unittests/recipe_simulation_test.py train`.